Skip to main content

 The Sherpa and the Beekeeper at the Meteor, Hamilton, New Zealand ©Matt Kambic

-Interview with Carmen Nasr, The Climbers
+Interview with Carmen Nasr

 The play premiered on 17 June 2022 at the Theatre by the Lake, Keswick, UK.